-In general, satellites cover extremely wide areas, usually beyond the reasonable scope of a single ground C-RAN.
-Having a satellite dedicated to a controller deployed in a C-RAN that does not have an adequate coverage would lead to the loss of one of the key advantages of satellite connections, i.e., their wide area availability.
-On the other hand, the same connection resources cannot be controlled by multiple C-RANs, as they may make decisions that may be in conflict (e.g., cumulatively allocating more resources than available).
-Two different solutions to this issue have been identified, namely:
+Satellites cover extremely wide areas, usually beyond the reasonable range of a single ground C-RAN.
+Thus, limiting the connectivity scope of the satellite to the area that is managed by the controller deployed in a single C-RAN would be extremely inefficient and would prevent most of the advantages that satellite connection can offer to 5G systems, e.g., their wide area availability.

+Ideally, one may think to have several different C-RANs control the resources available on a single satellite, but designing a solution of this type would not be trivial and would require some awareness, as the multiple controllers may take conflicting decisions (e.g., cumulatively allocating more resources than available).

+In the scope of this project, two different solutions to this issue have been identified, namely:

-- The slicing of the satellite resources, so that each C-RAN that has access to it oversees only a portion of resources so that no conflict on their usage may arise; - The deployment of a wide-area C-RAN in the control plane, that oversees the functioning of multiple C-RANs of the user plane taking their traffic flow control decision without requiring to directly interact with the QoS flows.
+- The slicing of the satellite resources, so that each C-RAN that has access to the satellite manages only a portion of its resources so that no conflict on their usage may arise; - The deployment of a wide-area C-RAN in the control plane, that supervises the functioning of multiple C-RANs of the user plane, that take their traffic flow control decisions without requiring to directly interact with the QoS flows.